 Changing the length of the beam dump tube would also be beneficial.
 We made an unfortunate choice of the length of the beam dump tube, as it places the dump plate 12 ns away from the scattering foil, while the beam pulse repetition rate is an integer multiple of 2 ns.
 The concern is that electrons originating from an earlier 499 MHz beam pulse reflecting from the dump plate may arrive at the target foil in-time with a new beam pulse reaching the target foil.
-However, in analyzing our data collected with a 31.1875 MHz beam pulse repetition rate, meaning a pulse spacing longer than the dump plate spacing, we observed that the addition of TOF analysis made only a small improvement, and only in the case of the thinnest target foils.
-This is because with all but the thinnest of foils the background events that arrive at the target foil are likely to have had inelastic energy losses from multiple surfaces and be removed through energy cuts.
-Thus, this polarimeter calibration, despite the fact it was done at 32 MHz, is still applicable to 499 MHz when the 1 $\mu$ m foil is used.
-With a nominal electron beam kinetic energy of 4.9 MeV, the effective Sherman function for the 1 $\mu$ m foil is 0.3921.
+However, in analyzing our data collected with a 31.1875 MHz beam pulse repetition rate, meaning a pulse spacing longer than the dump plate spacing, we observed that the addition of TOF analysis made only a small improvement, and only in the case of the thinnest target foil are likely to have had inelastic energy losses from multiple surfaces and be removed through energy cuts Thus, this polarimeter calibration, despite the fact it was done at 32 MHz, is still applicable to 499 MHz when the 1 μ m foil is used.
+With a nominal electron beam kinetic energy of 4.9 MeV, the effective Sherman function for the 1 μ m foil is 0.3921.